 A Christian Contrast

-Christians are not trying to escape or break free from the rock, in fact, we are told to run to the rock!
+We are not trying to escape or break free from the rock.
+We are told to run to the rock!
 Hear the Psalmist, “The Lord is my rock and my fortress and my deliverer, my God, my rock, in whom I take refuge, my shield, and the horn of my salvation, my stronghold” (Ps 18:2).
-For the humanist rock [God and the created order] is seen as bondage and a mechanism that prevents
+For the humanist rock is seen as bondage and a mechanism that prevents

 The reality of having God as our rock is a tremendous source of strength and hope for us as Christians.
-We know that when we reach the end of our rope, we can go to God who is above it all.
+We know that we reach the end of our rope, we still can go to God who is above it all.
 “Hear my cry, O God, listen to my prayer; from the end of the earth I call to you when my heart is faint.
 Lead me to the rock that is higher than I, for you have been my refuge, a strong tower against the enemy” (Ps 61: 1-3).

 The person living only for himself and to himself does not have this.
 When life overwhelms them they have no recourse, no one higher to whom they can turn.
 So it shouldn’t alarm us that the person living unto himself looks for every numbing agent and distraction this world can offer.
 And if the trouble is too great and too overwhelming death itself is sought as a means of escape.
 This is the sad end of far too many people but it is the logical consequence of a flawed worldview.